bilus/getdata-006/README.md

 *Note: When using R Studio, make sure to set working directory to the script's location (on OS/X, it's "Session" > "Set Working Directory" > "To Source File Location")*

-The result will be saved to clean_data.csv.
+The result will be saved to [tidy_dataset.txt](https://raw.githubusercontent.com/bilus/getdata-006/master/tidy_dataset.txt).

 ### Analysis overview